Creativity & Connection Exhibition

 A powerful art exhibition at Smyrna, in Aberfan, gave a voice to the "invisible army" of unpaid carers in Merthyr Tydfil.
 The display featured all original works, ranging from Neurographic art, squeegee art, mindfulness mandalas and more, all created by local residents who provide essential care for loved ones.

-| Images | Feedback from exhibition |
+| Images | Feedback from Exhibition |

 Behind the closed doors of Merthyr Tydfil, a silent army of thousands keeps watch.